-During 2023/24, and where relevant 2024/25, this has included consideration of:
+During 2023/24, and 2024/25, this has included consideration of:

-- Grant Thornton's Annual Report and Value for Money findings for the legacy councils and their potential impact on the Council's governance arrangements - Grant Thornton's 2023/24 Annual Report and Value for Money findings for the Council - Ofsted's inspection of Childrens Services took place in April / May 2024.
+- Grant Thornton's Annual Report and Value for Money findings for the legacy councils and their potential impact on the Council's governance arrangements - Grant Thornton's 2023/24 Annual Report and Value for Money findings for the Council - Ofsted's inspection of Children's Services took place in April / May 2024.
 The Council had in place activity that focused on ensuring that as a new Council performance was maintained, services were safe and legal and engagement with staff was a key priority.
-This was the first Ofsted inspection of Westmorland and Furness local authority children's services since LGR and the Council was judged overall as 'Good.
-This shows an improvement on its predecessor, Cumbria County Council, which was judged as requires improvement in November 2022.
+This was the first Ofsted inspection of Westmorland and Furness local authority children's services since LGR, and the Council was judged overall as 'Good'.
+This shows an improvement on its predecessor, Cumbria Council, which was judged as requires improvement in November 2022. - In January 2025, the Care Quality Commission announced its intention to assess the Council's performance in relation to the Assurance Framework, a test of the Council's delivery against Part 1 of the Care Act 2014.
+This is expected to be completed and report before the autumn of 2025.